Denver Improperly Sterilized Surgical Tools Lawyers

 Patients go into surgery with the hope that their surgeons and nurses will take every precaution to help them come out the other side healthy.
 Surgeons should be prepared for any situation, follow all procedures, and act quickly and carefully to improve a patient’s condition, but surgical errors are still possible when hospital staff fail to follow proper procedures.
 One of the most serious acts of medical negligence that a hospital can commit is failing to properly sterilize surgical tools, which can lead to a deadly surgical infection.

-If you or someone you love has suffered a surgical infection due to improperly sterilized medical equipment, you deserve full and proper compensation for your injuries.
+If you or someone you love has suffered a surgical infection due to improperly sterilized medical equipment in Denver, you deserve full and proper compensation for your injuries.
 There is no excuse for disobeying procedures and putting a patient’s life at risk.
 At Leventhal & Puga, P.C., our medical malpractice attorneys will provide the strong representation you need to hold a negligent healthcare provider accountable for your injuries.
 Call us at (303) 759-9945 or toll-free at (877) 433-3906 to discuss your case in a free initial consultation.

 Healthcare-acquired infections (HAI) are a major issue in United States where staff do not follow proper cleaning and sterilization procedures.
 Hospitals can see hundreds of patients every day, many of whom will require invasive surgeries, which presents the danger of patients contracting bacteria and other micro-organisms from unsanitary conditions.
 Proper surgical procedures require that staff properly clean and sterilize tools to prevent the spread of deadly micro-organisms.